mdgriffith/elm-style-animation/README.md

 My focus was to create something I can use to prototype quickly and accurately as a UI designer.

  * CSS Units are type checked
+ * Declarative animations.
+State what the style should be, and it will animate to that style.
- * Animations can be smoothely interrupted
+ * Animations can be smoothely interrupted.
  * Custom easing functions can be used (such as [these](http://package.elm-lang.org/packages/Dandandan/Easing/2.0.1/Easing#easing-functions))
  * += and -= can be used to animate a property based on its previous value
+ * Infrastructure for more complicated animations, such as moving along a path, is provided.

 ## A rough sketch on how to get started